arcology-network/evm-adaptor/README.md

    - A new [StateDB](https://github.com/ethereum/go-ethereum/blob/master/core/vm/interface.go) implementation is provided, redirecting all state accesses to Arcology's concurrency state management system.

 ###  Handlers for State Accesses from the Concurrent APIs
+The [Concurrent lib](https://github.com/arcology-network/concurrentlib) provides a variety of concurrent containers and [Solidity API](https://doc.arcology.network/arcology-concurrent-programming-guide/overview) interfaces, assisting developers in creating contracts capable of full parallel processing.
+The EVM adaptor functions as the module that connects concurrent API calls to Arcology's concurrent state management module through a set of handlers.

    - Byte Array Handler
    - Cumulative Uint256 Handler